DallanQ/chatbot-frontend/README.md

 1. **Server-Side Integration**: All API calls happen server-side, keeping credentials secure
 2. **Streaming Protocol**: Uses the AI SDK Data Stream Protocol format
 3. **Centralized Module**: Backend API logic is centralized in `/lib/api/backend.ts`

+### TODO

+- [ ] Add a way to upload files to the backend
+- [ ] Add a way to download files from the backend
+- [ ] Add a way to delete files from the backend